KonradBreipohl/TestProject/ac_tools.rst

 SMAC
 ----

-SMAC (Sequential Model-Based Algorithm Configuration) optimizes algorithm parameters by employing a model-based approach, specifically Bayesian Optimization, to predict the performance of different configurations.
+SMAC3 (Sequential Model-Based Algorithm Configuration) optimizes algorithm parameters by employing a model-based approach, specifically Bayesian Optimization, to predict the performance of different configurations.
 It then uses an aggressive racing mechanism to efficiently compare configurations and iteratively refine the model, directing the search towards regions of the space where better configurations are likely to be found.
 In the autoconfiguration Smac can also make use of instance features to improve the predictions.

+For more details on SMAC refer to `this page <https://automl.github.io/SMAC3/main/>`_.

 .. automodule:: up_ac.Smac_configurator
     :members: